 University of Minnesota: Multidisciplinary Research Collaboration

 The Department of Neurology has fostered the development of a wide range of subspecialty services provided by expert clinicians.
 Our interdisciplinary program includes collaboration with our colleagues in Department of Emergency Medicine, Neurosurgery, Radiology/Neuroradiology, Physical Medicine and Rehabilitation, Physical Therapy, Biomedical Engineering and Psychiatry.

-University of Minnesota RCC Leadership team includes Mustapha Ezzeddine, MD (RCC PI), Michelle Biros, MD (Co PI), and Kathleen Miller, BSN, CCRC (Project Manager).
+University of Minnesota RCC Leadership team includes Kamakshi Lakshminarayan, MD, PhD, MS, (RCC PI), and Abbey Staugaitis, MSN, RN, CCRC (Project Manager).

 StrokeNet grant supports one research fellowship trainee per year.
 Responsibilities include developing a research project to carry out during the 12 month trainee year.

 - Joshua Lim, MD (Neurosurgery) 2015-16